sandiegojs/sandiegojs.github.com/give-a-talk.md

 #### Submitting your talk

-Once you are ready to submit a talk please email your talk subject to the [SDJS organizers](mailto:sandiegojs-organizers@googlegroups.com).
+Once you are ready to submit a talk fill out our [talk submission form](http://goo.gl/forms/W3w8ovv1DT)

 #### Preparing for your talk